HISTORY OF ASEAN FOOTBALL FEDERATION

 The four positions were filled by Pengiran Haji Matusin Matasan (Brunei DS), H.E.
 Ravy Khek (Cambodia), Juan Miguel G. Romualdez (Philippines) and Duong Vu Lam (Vietnam),

-The AFF continued to organise the several age-groups and development tournaments to great success in these several years which seems to have closed the gap against teams in the Asian region.
+The AFF continue to organise the several age-groups and development tournaments to great success in these several years which seems to have closed the gap against teams in the Asian region.

 Through the prosperity created through the founding of the AFF, an air of optimism has been created across the region where other than the anticipation of the bi-annual AFF Football Championship, new professional leagues have also been formed in Cambodia, Myanmar, Laos and the Philippines.